ndbroadbent/ndbroadbent.github.com/_posts/2011-10-19-git-shortcuts-like-youve-never-seen-before.markdown

 The default alias for `git_index` is 's', which could stand for 'source' or 'switch' :)

-You first need to configure your repository directory, and then build the index:
+You will first need to configure your repository directory, and then build the index:

 {% highlight bash %}
 $ s --rebuild